Jagdish Raj

 Jagdish Raj Khurana (1928 – 28 July 2013) was a Bollywood actor who holds a Guinness World Record for being the most type-cast actor.
 He played the role of a police inspector in 144 films.

-Early life and career
+Life and career

 He was born in 1928 in the town of Sargodha, British India, which is now in Pakistan.
 His daughter Anita Raj is also a Bollywood actress.
+Actress Malvika Raaj is his grand-daughter.

 Jagdish Raj had the record of playing a police officer 144 times in various Bollywood films.
 Jagdish Raj Khurana also holds a Guinness World Record for being the most type-cast actor.
 He played a police inspector in 144 films.

 Some of his popular movies include Deewar, Don, Shakti, Mazdoor, Imaan Dharam, Gopichand Jasoos, Silsila, Aaina and Besharam.
 He also played Aditya Pancholi's father in Naamcheen (1991).
 Although Raj occasionally played a villain and a couple of times played a judge, he was best known for being cast a record 144 times as a police officer.
 After Shafi Inamdar, he holds the Limca Book of Records record for Most memorable policeman ever.